spack/spack-tutorial/tutorial_binary_cache.rst

   * Search all text files to replace the package builder's path with your specific local installation path.
-  * Use ``patchelf`` to replace all the RPATHs in your binaries to point to your specific local installation path.
+  * Modify all the RPATHs in your binaries to point to your specific local installation path.
+This uses ``patchelf`` if the new path is longer than the old path, but otherwise uses a faster implementation in python.
   * Search all binaries to replace hard-coded C strings of the package builder's path with your specific local installation path.